-Our long tradition of hands-on work means you’ll be immersed in cutting-edge projects that impact our world—like design of electronic circuits for use in wearable medical and health sensors, autonomous vehicles, solar-powered devices, and cybersecurity—from your first courses.
+Take advantage of our long tradition of hands-on work as you complete your degree in Electrical and Computer Engineering.
+You’ll be immersed in cutting-edge projects that impact our world—like design of electronic circuits for use in wearable medical and health sensors, autonomous vehicles, solar-powered devices, and cybersecurity—from day one.

-Students in WPI’s BS in Electrical & Computer Engineering (ECE) program are excited by the latest developments in everything from medical devices to cell phones and are inspired to improve it all.
-With guidance and encouragement from our world-class faculty, you’ll realize the freedom to explore, learn, and research what fascinates you in our close-knit, supportive community.
+As you earn your degree in Electrical and Computer Engineering, you’ll explore the latest developments in everything from medical devices to cell phones and be inspired to improve it all.
+With guidance and encouragement from our world-class faculty, you’ll have the freedom to explore, learn, and research what fascinates you in our close-knit, supportive community.

 Recent student project topics: